Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ## Why use GetSimple?

-There are three basic reasons that I became intereste in using GetSimple:
+There are a number of reasons that I became interested in using GetSimple:
 * it is Open Source - so, if necessary I could update the code myself;
 * it is free - with a good selection of free themes and plugins;
 * it has an active communnity;
 * a feature-rich set of plugins is available for creating multi-language sites;
 * it uses flat-file storage instead of a database, simplifying installation and potentially speeding up response times.

 In addition, GetSimple provides editors with a very clean and easy-to-use interface.

 ## Features